gk646/PVPHistoryClassic/README.md

 ## Usage

-Simply install the addon, and it will automatically display gear scores in the character and inspect frames.
-There are no additional commands or configurations yet.
+Simply install the addon, and it will automatically track your battlegrounds.
+There arent any configuration options yet.